About this recipe

 - Don’t crowd the pan.
 Overlapping slices will steam instead of crisp.

 - Watch them closely.
-Some slices may cook faster than others—pull them out if they start to brown too quickly.
+Some slices may cook faster than others.
+Pull them out if they start to brown too quickly; they go from golden to burnt fast.

 - Flavor ideas: For fun twists, try lime zest + chili powder, za’atar, curry powder, or everything bagel seasoning.